zhan-xl/monorepo-XiaolinZhan/Lab3/exercises.md

 ## Task 1 - oop.py

-1. Is MObject an abstract or a concrete class?
+1. Is Object an abstract or a concrete class?
 Explain why:
-	- *edit your response*
+	- Object is a concrete class.
+Becasue
 1. The 'Image' class has commented code for a `__del__` method.
 What does this commented-out method do?
 	- *edit your response*
 1. What class does Texture inherit from?